Learn the Best Way to Pull Pork at Your Home

 - Chef Knife

-After you have collected the required supplies and ingredients, it is time to make your pulled pork.
+After you have collected the required supplies and ingredients, it is time to make the pulling process.

-Whether from the oven or from your smoker, transfer your slow cooked piece of meat to the cutting area.
+Whether from the oven or from your smoker of choice, transfer your slow cooked piece of meat to the cutting area.

 We suggest that you leave the meat in the disposable tray for two reasons.
 First, it’s easy, especially if you have cooked your butt in the tray.
 Second, when you start pulling, leave the meat in the tray, it should be still holding the juices from being cooked, and this will keep the meat moist and warm.